 Miso soup is all about customization.
 If you couldn’t find thinly sliced pork belly, that’s okay.
 You can leave it out.
 Just know that pork belly is not bacon; it’s the same cut as bacon but it is fresh/raw and not cured like bacon.
 Not a fan of mushrooms or tofu?
 That’s okay too.

 You can make a vegetarian/vegan version with kombu dashi (just leave out katsuobushi) and add in lots of vegetables.
-You can add pretty much any vegetables in your miso soup, even though they may not be the typical Japanese options.
-If you only have kale in hands, of course, you can throw in some kale in your miso soup.
+You can add pretty much any vegetable in your miso soup, even though they may not be the typical Japanese options.
+If you only have kale in your hands, of course, you can throw in some kale in your miso soup.
 Just because we don’t use kale in Japanese food, it doesn’t mean we can’t have miso soup with kale.

 If you’re not sure with your selection of vegetables, leave a comment below and I’ll see if it’s a good match.